I am an Assistant Professor of Political Science at the University of South Carolina and received my PhD from Stony Brook University in 2019.

 Second, I have researched how dynamics of interpersonal political interactions

-can influence people’s broad political attitudes, examining how
+can influence people’s political attitudes and behavior—examining how

 motivations,